bootchk/nRF5x/readme.md

      Other simple services such as a mailbox
      Thin wrapper around certain board-level devices such as LED's.

 Motivation
 -
     Nordic's libraries suspect and overweight for my use case.
+    I wanted a lightweight radio protocol
+    I didn't think I needed an RTOS, but needed some basics e.g. timers and mailbox

+I had the most trouble with Nordic's app_timer library.

 Implementation Notes
 -
-Some use of HAL, not nrf_drv: probably less robust, but easier to understand.

-Some bare metal, direct access to device registers.
+Some use of HAL but also some bare metal, direct access to device registers.
+(Probably HAL should be used exclusively so it could be ported to another chip?)

+Not using Nordics C-language drivers in NRF\_SDK/components/nrf_drv.
+Those drivers may be more robust, but are hard to read and understand.

 Building
 -

 Several build configurations:

     artifacts are libraries cross-compiled for targets nRF51 and nRF52 (ARM M0 and M4.)
     artifacts are executables that test the library